Your biological brain age is 3.6 years younger than your chronological age.Personalized recommendations are available based on your results.

 Minimize exposure to toxins and pollutants that can accelerate brain aging, including pesticides, air pollution, and microplastics.

-The NeuroAge Test uses proprietary AI algorithms to combine your scores from Neurogames, your blood biomarker profile, and your brain MRI to provide you an overall brain aging score.
+The NeuroAge Test uses proprietary AI algorithms to combine your scores from NeuroGames, your blood biomarker profile, and your brain MRI to provide you an overall brain aging score.

 Each of these measurements is a different way of measuring brain age and each provides different insights.

-Neurogames provides an assessment of how old your brain is functionally, which may differ from how old your brain is structurally (brain MRI) or on a molecular level (blood biomarkers).
+NeuroGames provides an assessment of how old your brain is functionally, which may differ from how old your brain is structurally (brain MRI) or on a molecular level (blood biomarkers).

 Some people may have a brain MRI score close to their chronological age, for example, but a much younger functional brain age because of compensations or efficient "wiring" in their neurons.
 Each test provides additional information that the others are not able to provide.